dmshanmugam/dmshanmugam.github.io/index.md

 layout: default
 ---

 Hi!
 I am a postdoc at Cornell, working with Emma Pierson.
+I also work closely with Jenna Wiens as a visiting postdoctoral associate.
 I completed my Ph.D. in the [Clinical and Applied Machine Learning](https://caml.csail.mit.edu/) group at MIT, where I was lucky to be advised by John Guttag.
 Before, I was at MIT for undergrad, where I majored in computer science with a concentration in South Asian studies.

 I work on machine learning for healthcare.
 My current research (often) falls into one or more of these categories:

 <div style="background-color: #FFEDE0; padding: 0.75em; border-radius: 5px; border: #FFB085; margin-bottom: 0.5em; margin-top: 0em;">

-<span style="color: #CB4B16;"> <b> Measuring human behavior in health datasets </b> </span> <br>
+<span style="color: #CB4B16;"> <b> Methods to measure human behavior in health datasets </b> </span> <br>
 I believe that we can improve healthcare not just by training better predictive models, but also by building better *descriptive* models of how care is currently delivered.
 <!-- To what extent are diseases under-diagnosed?
 How do financial incentives shape treatment decisions?
 These are questions that machine learning methods I develop, in combination with large health datasets, can answer.  -->